 Adding excess fertilizer or nitrogen may actually harm the pea plant so use fertilization sparingly.

-Water and Moisture
+Water And Moisture

-Try to maintain the reasonable water and moisture level in the soil.
-It may be possible that you don’t have to water more than a week or so as the weather may have enough moisture level in it.
+Try to maintain reasonable water and moisture level in the soil.
+It may be possible that you don’t have to water for more than a week or so as the weather may have enough moisture level in it.

 To decide whether you need to water your pea plant, look at the plant leaves.
 If it looks yellow and dry and the soil is becoming hard, then moisten the plant otherwise wait for it to water another day.

-In most cases, water the pea plant half inch per week at the germination stage.
+In most cases, water the pea plant half-inch per week at the germination stage.
 Once the pea plant blooms and you get flowers, then increase the water to an inch per week.

 Sugar snap peas are soft plants and need proper support if you want to maximize the land space used.
 Based on the growing spread of peas, there are two most common types.
-These are climbing sugar snap peas, and bush type sugar snaps peas.
+These are climbing sugar snap peas, and bush-type sugar snaps peas.

-The bush type sugar snaps pea variety does not grow very tall as it goes up to 2. to 3 feet tall.
+The bush-type sugar snaps pea variety does not grow very tall as it goes up to 2. to 3 feet tall.
 With no support, the pea plant falls on the ground and spread out.

 The climbing sugar snap peas have a stronger stem and can grow up to 6 to 8 feet tall.
 You can use sturdy and durable trellis support to raise the pea plant.
 The pea plant wrap around which can be either trellis or other bigger plants to climb.

 For shorter 3 to 4 feet in pea plant height, use trellis which are in same 3-4 feet in length.
-Make sure the grille is durable and provides the proper support to pea vines.
+Make sure the grill is durable and provides the proper support to pea vines.

 Most of the sugar snap peas take around 2 to 3 months to get ready for harvesting.
 You can shorten or wait longer for collection depending on your need during these periods.